5 simple secrets to raising money-smart kids

-When they do express a desire to make a purchase you don’t agree with, calmly explain why you believe it is unnecessary but allow them to explain their side without saying ‘no’ right away.
+But, when they do express a desire to save less or make a withdrawal to spend on something you don’t necessarily agree with; calmly explain why you believe it isn’t needed but allow them to explain their side without saying ‘no’ right away.

 3. Allow them to learn from both learning and giving opportunities

 As kids grow, they are forming an understanding of how money works.
 So it’s important for parents to provide practical explanations that are still anchored upon family values.

 Fatherly suggests introducing the “More Good/Less Harm” rule.
 For instance, does buying that imported product make sense when buying local (and helping the economy) is just as awesome?